toddself/orm/README.md

-# ORM
+# parthenon
-An experimental ORM using JSONB columns types in Postgres
+An experimental ORM using JSONB column types in Postgres

 ## Usage